 Al-Shabaab has encouraged homegrown violent extremists to execute attacks in the United States, with little success.
 The group lacks the capability to direct attacks against the United States and continues to focus operations on Africa.

-- In January 2016, Maalik Jones, a US citizen from Maryland, was indicted for providing material support and receiving training from al-Shabaab while in Somalia and Kenya.
+- In May, a federal judge sentenced Maalik Jones, a US citizen from Maryland, to 35 years in prison for providing material support, conspiring to receive military training, and carrying and using an AK-47 machine gun, rocket-propelled grenades, and other destructive devices in furtherance of his support for al-Shabaab.
 Jones traveled via commercial aircraft from New York to Kenya in 2011 and fought for the organization in 2011-15.

 In 2006, Omar Hammami, a US citizen from Alabama, traveled to Somalia to become a commander, propagandist, and recruiter for the group.
-In 2012, he was added to the FBI’s Most Wanted Terrorist list but al-Shabaab killed him in 2013 for publicly disagreeing with the leadership over the strategic direction of the group.
+In 2012, he was added to the FBI’s Most Wanted Terrorists list, but al-Shabaab killed him in 2013 for publicly disagreeing with leadership over the strategic direction of the group.